scikit-learn-contrib/metric-learn/doc/introduction.rst

 What is Metric Learning?
 ========================

-Distance metrics are widely used in machine learning, but it is often difficult for practitioners to design metrics that are well-suited to the data and task of interest.
-The goal of metric learning is precisely to learn such a distance measure automatically from data, in a machine learning manner.
+Many approaches in machine learning require a measure of distance between data points.
+Traditionally, practitioners would choose a standard distance metric (Euclidean, City-Block, Cosine, etc.) using a priori knowledge of the domain, but it is often difficult to design metrics that are well-suited to the data and task of interest.

-This section is devoted to a brief introduction to metric learning.
+Distance metric learning (or simply, metric learning) aims at automatically constructing task-specific distance metrics from (weakly) supervised data, in a machine learning manner.
+The learned distance metric can then be used to perform various tasks (e.g., k-NN classification, clustering, information retrieval).

+In the rest of this section, we introduce the main ideas of metric learning.

 Problem Setting
 ===============